Seraphli/obsidian-link-embed/README.md

 ## Usage

+The easiest way to use is by pasting your link and then creating an embed preview.

-There are three ways to pass the URL to this plugin.
+Additionally, there are three ways to pass the URL to this plugin.

 1. Selecting the URL you want to parse